- Get Involved

 |Join your colleagues at the ASNE-APME-APPM News Leadership Conference in Washington, D.C.|

 Need more diversity in your newsroom?
 Get quick tips from industry leaders.
 This panel takes a fresh look at recruiting and retaining journalists of color in the digital age.
-Our experts will provide insight on today's journalism graduates and talented folks with potential working in the digital space.
+On Tuesday, Oct.
+10, our experts will provide insight on today's journalism graduates and talented folks with potential working in the digital space.
 How do we retain journalists of color who are worried about the future and are tempted to seek employment in public relations, academia and other "more stable" professions?

 To book your hotel room: A terrific group rate is available at the Washington Marriott Wardman Park for $249/night Friday, Oct.
 6, through Wednesday, Oct.
 11. Reservations must be made by 6 p.m.
-EDT Friday, Sept.
-15. Make a reservation online here.
+EDT Tuesday, Sept.
+26. Make a reservation online here.

 To register for the Oct.
 8 pre-conference workshops and/or the Oct.
 10 reception at the Australian ambassador's residence: Those registering through APME should email APME at email@example.com.